LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 Lasso includes a set of methods that allow access to a wide variety of encryption algorithms.
 These cipher methods provide implementations of many industry standard encryption methods and can be very useful when communicating using Internet protocols or communicating with legacy systems.

-The table below lists the ``cipher_…`` tags in Lasso.
-The following tables list several of the cipher algorithms and digest algorithms that can be used with the ``cipher_…`` tags.
-The `cipher_list` tag can be used to list what algorithms are supported in a particular Lasso installation.
+The `cipher_list` method can be used to list what algorithms are supported in a particular Lasso installation.

 .. note::
    The actual list of supported algorithms may vary from Lasso installation to